yellow-heart/loom-bridge/README.md

 #### Active mode

 ```
-ethereum-bridge -H localhost:8545 -a 1
+loom-bridge -H localhost:8545 -a 1
 ```
 (deploy contracts using the account 1 found on the localhost:8545 node)